American Express Gold vs. Platinum

-If you travel often and want to be as comfortable as possible, then the Platinum Card is ideal.
-This travel credit card’s range of luxury perks is so extensive you can expect red carpet treatment wherever you go.
+If you travel often and want to be as comfortable as possible, the Platinum Card is the better choice.
+This travel card’s range of luxury benefits is so extensive that you can expect red-carpet treatment wherever you go.
 Meanwhile, the rewards rate for flights and hotels is outstanding, too.

-Access to airport lounges, hotel benefits like room upgrades and daily breakfasts, credits for Uber rides, personalized travel assistance, rental car insurance, return protections— the Platinum Card’s list of perks seems endless.
+Access to airport lounges, hotel benefits like room upgrades and daily breakfasts, credits for Uber rides, personalized travel assistance, rental car insurance and return protection — the Platinum Card’s list of perks seems endless.

 Recommended credit score

-You’ll need good credit to excellent credit to qualify, which typically means having a FICO score between 670 and 850.
+You’ll need good to excellent credit to qualify, which typically means having a FICO score between 670 and 850.
 Generally, the higher your credit score, the better your odds of approval and snagging more attractive terms.

 The bottom line

-If you can’t decide between these two rewards credit cards, you can also consider getting both.
-With both the Amex Platinum and the Amex Gold in your wallet, you can have access to the top travel perks on the market along with enough bonus categories to let you rack up as many American Express Membership Rewards points as possible.
+If you can’t decide between these two American Express credit cards, you can also consider getting both.
+With both the Amex Platinum and Amex Gold in your wallet, you can have access to the top travel perks on the market along with enough bonus categories to let you rack up as many American Express Membership Rewards points as possible.

-Many consumers even sign up for an Amex cash back credit card like the The Blue Business® Plus Credit Card from American Express in order to earn optimal rewards with what is known as the Amex trifecta.
-No matter what you decide, there’s an American Express credit card (or combination of cards) to suit your needs.
+Many consumers even sign up for an Amex cash back card, like The Blue Business® Plus Credit Card from American Express, in order to earn optimal rewards with what is known as the Amex trifecta.
+No matter what you decide, there’s an American Express card (or combination of cards) to suit your needs.